Growing Better Together

 • Growing modern services

-This project represents one of the most significant Regional capital investments over the next 10 years.
-However, we cannot move forward without confirmation of external funding.
+With an estimated total cost of $400 million, this project represents one of the most significant Regional capital investments over the next 10 years.
+We cannot move forward without confirmation of external funding.

-Niagara Region is asking the Federal and Provincial governments to match our investment for this critical infrastructure to support sustainable growth.
+Niagara Region is asking the Government of Ontario and Government of Canada to match our one-third investment for this critical infrastructure to support sustainable growth.

 Highlights